 When the front of your Business Card is done, save it as both a PSD (Photoshop Document) and a PDF (Portable Data File).
 You need the PSD to make any changes, but the PDF will be the printed form you attach in the order.

 Then, open the PSD file again as it’s time to create the back.

 Top tip: It’s easier to create the back of your landscaping Business Card from the existing template as you can quickly match the colours used on the front.

 On the back of our example, we used a repeat pattern of several gardening tools.
 To duplicate your images, right-click on its layer and select Duplicate.
 This will give you a choice of where you’d like it pasted.

 We then rotate the images using Free Transform to create the pattern.
 You can duplicate numerous images at a time, as long as they are all selected.

 Top tip: When you duplicate an image, each duplicate will appear as its own layer.
 Therefore, make sure you have the right size and colour before duplicating.

 Step Nine: Delete the layer and save

-Finally, save the back your business card as a PSD and PDF.
+Finally, save the back of your Business Card as a PSD and PDF.